apache/kylin/website/docs/development/how_to_write_doc.md

     author: Tengting Xu, Xiaoxiang Yu
 ---

 From Kylin 5.0, Kylin documents are written using [Docusaurus](https://docusaurus.io/).
-Please note multi-version and i18n (multi-language) is not supported right now, but is in the plan.
+Please note that multi-version and i18n (multi-language) are not supported right now but are in the plan.
 Contributions are very much appreciated.

 ### Shortcut: Edit a single existing page

 :::info Shortcut editing a single page
-1. This shortcut is extreme useful if you found some minor typos or mistakes on a single page, you can edit the document in browser right away in a few minutes without preparation.
+1. This shortcut is extremely useful if you found some minor typos or mistakes on a single page, you can edit the document in the browser right away in a few minutes without preparation.
-2. But if the change is more complex, like add/edit several pages, upload images, or change global config files, please jump to next paragraph: [**Before your work**](#Before_your_work).
+2. But if the change is more complex, like adding/editing several pages, uploading images, or changing global config files, please jump to the next paragraph: [**Before your work**](#Before_your_work).
 :::

 1. Just scroll down the page to the bottom and click the `Edit this page`.
 ![](images/how-to-write-doc-01.png)

-2. Edit this file in browser.
+2. Edit this file in the browser.
 ![](images/how-to-write-doc-03.png)

 3. Propose your changes by raising a pull request.